rabehmohamed/Twitter-Clone/README.md

 - **AWS Services:**
   - AWS S3 for storing user profile/cover photos and tweet photos.
   - Cloudfront CDN integrated with S3 for optimized photo retrieval.

+- **Tweeting Functionality:**
+  - Post tweets with up to 4 photos.
+  - Add and update profile photos.
+  - Comment on tweets.
+  - Like and unlike tweets.
+  - Follow and unfollow users.

+- **Search Functionality:**
+  - Search users by name.
+  - Search tweets by content.

 ## Technologies Used
 - Node.js